manojitnath/manojitnath.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my page.
+A place where I share insights and learnings from my career, and document my personal cybersecurity projects.
-A Cybersecurity professional with 8+ years of experience in Cyber Risk Management & Strategy.

-My core competencies include IT Governance, Risk and Compliance, ISO 27001 Implementation & Audit, SOC 2 Audit, Cyber Risk Management & Cyber Maturity Assessments across industry standards and regulations like ISO 27001, NIST CSF, NIST 800-53, HIPAA, GDPR.
+I'm a Cybersecurity professional with 8+ years of experience in Cyber Risk Management & Strategy.
+My core competencies include IT Governance, Risk and Compliance, ISO 27001 Implementation & Audit, Cyber Risk Management & Cyber Maturity Assessments across industry standards and regulations like ISO 27001, NIST CSF, HIPAA, GDPR.

-Welcome to my website.
-Here, I will share my professional journey & document my cybersecurity projects.

 ## Professional Experience